Kenan-Jiang/PDF2Page-with-OCR/README.md

   1. A folder for each pdf documents you want to parse, the folder name is the google id of the original pdf.
   ![alt text](https://github.com/Kenan-Jiang/colab_pdf_parser/blob/main/output.jpg)
   2. Inside each folder, you will find each page as a picture.
-  3. Inside each folder, you will find a csv file.
+  3. Inside each folder, you will find a page.csv file.
 It will have page number mapped to the ocr results for each page.
   ![alt text](https://github.com/Kenan-Jiang/colab_pdf_parser/blob/main/output2.jpg)
 ## Contributors (in alphabetical order)
 Adam Anderson, Jason Webb, Kenan Jiang, Kevin Gao, Kewei Chen, Max Ziff, Serena Zhang, Shuyao Zhou